mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/nifi/1.0.0-1.9.2/limitations/index.md

 ## Configurations

 The “disk” configuration value is denominated in MB.
 We recommend that you set the configuration value `log_retention_bytes` to a value smaller than the indicated “disk” configuration.
-See the [Configuring section](../install) for instructions for customizing these values.
+See the section on [installing with custom configurations](../configuration/#installing-with-custom-configuration/) for instructions for customizing these values.

 ## Legacy User Support